Tanz0rz/haxe-fmod/extension/haxe/core-api-common-dsp-effects.md

 ## FMOD_DSP_LOUDNESS_METER
 verdict: bound
 Type: haxefmod.core.DspParameters.DspLoudnessMeter
-STATE is set with setParameterInt and WEIGHTING with Dsp.setLoudnessMeterWeighting.
-INFO is read with Dsp.getLoudnessMeterInfo (unsupported in HTML5, where the web glue hands the block back without its fields).

 ## FMOD_DSP_LOUDNESS_METER_INFO_TYPE
 verdict: bound
 Type: haxefmod.studio.Types.FmodDspLoudnessMeterInfo
-Read with Dsp.getLoudnessMeterInfo on a LOUDNESS_METER unit, native only (unsupported in HTML5).

 ## FMOD_DSP_LOUDNESS_METER_STATE_TYPE
 verdict: bound
 Type: haxefmod.core.DspEnums.DspLoudnessMeterState
-Passed through setParameterInt on DspLoudnessMeter.STATE, where negative values reset the meter.

 ## FMOD_DSP_LOUDNESS_METER_WEIGHTING_TYPE
 verdict: bound
 Type: haxefmod.studio.Types.FmodDspLoudnessMeterWeightingType
-Set with Dsp.setLoudnessMeterWeighting(weighting) on a LOUDNESS_METER unit and read back with getLoudnessMeterWeighting() (unsupported in HTML5), the shim packs the struct.

 ## FMOD_DSP_LOWPASS
 verdict: bound